 To add a picture to a contents box:

-Go to Insert > Picture on the Menu bar and then select either From file or Scan.
+Go to Insert > Image on the Menu bar and then select either From file or Scan.

-Alternatively, after inserting a new slide, click the Insert Picture icon (Figure 163 on page 194) on the new slide and select the file from the Insert Picture dialog that opens.
-To see a preview of the picture, check Preview at the bottom of the Insert Picture dialog.
+Alternatively, after inserting a new slide, click the Insert Image icon (Figure 163 on page 194) on the new slide and select the file from the Insert Image dialog that opens.
+To see a preview of the picture, select Preview at the bottom of the Insert Image dialog.

 Move the picture to the desired location.